-Provisions for the containment of the first flush of storm water in areas where there is a potential for HTF or oil spills should be considered in the project design, and this water should be adequately treated.
+Provisions for the containment of the first flush of storm water in areas where there is a potential for oil spills should be considered in the project design, and this water should be adequately treated.

-The provision for flood risk management and the impact that it may have downstream (including soil erosion, impact on habitats, and risk to human receptors) must be considered in the design of the CSP plant in reference to the chaabas and canyons that have been identified on and around the site.
+The provision for flood risk management and the impact that it may have downstream (including soil erosion, impact on habitats, and risk to human receptors) must be considered in the design of the tower CSP in reference to the chaabas and Oueds that have been identified on and around the site.